 In this section you will find lots of useful information for each year group, from year 7-13 including home learning resources.

-If your child is staying at home, their usual teachers will continue to provide them with high quality teaching and learning via the online platform Show My Homework.
-Every day, online lessons will be uploaded onto the Show My Homework website with tasks for your child to complete.
+If your child is staying at home, their usual teachers will continue to provide them with high quality teaching and learning via the online platform Satchel One (Show My Homework).
+Every day, online lessons will be uploaded onto the Satchel One website with tasks for your child to complete.
 Any tasks that are completed, can be submitted through the Show My Homework website and will be assessed by their usual teacher, unless they are unable to work from home due to illness.
-Show My Homework also has a facility to provide written feedback to students, which our teachers are fully committed to doing, as we know how invaluable this is to our students’ progress.
-Please be assured that if your child is finding something difficult they can request help through the Show My Homework website and their teachers will respond accordingly.
+Satchel One also has a facility to provide written feedback to students, which our teachers are fully committed to doing, as we know how invaluable this is to our students’ progress.
+Please be assured that if your child is finding something difficult they can request help through the Satchel One website and their teachers will respond accordingly.

-The provision of online learning will follow your child’s usual timetable, so for example, if they usually have an English lesson that day, there will be an English lesson uploaded onto Show My Homework for them to access.
+The provision of online learning will follow your child’s usual timetable, so for example, if they usually have an English lesson that day, there will be an English lesson uploaded onto Satchel One for them to access.
 Teachers and Achievement Leaders have met with students in each year group to explain this process and ensure they every student has accurate log on information.

 We appreciate that this is a challenging and uncertain time for many parents with children at school and sixth form.
 If you have any questions or concerns that you would like to discuss, please do not hesitate to contact school.
 All teachers and staff at the Academy wholeheartedly appreciate your support in ensuring your child engages with online learning opportunities, allowing for a smooth transition once they return to school.

 - Set up a desk in a quiet corner of the house where your child can keep their laptop, textbooks and notes – they’ll find it much easier to focus and the rest of the family can continue life as normal.